Project

 The main goal of the MEET project is to investigate the Earth’s evolution since its creation, over 4.5 billion years ago.
 The three principal investigators are Alexander Sobolev (Université Grenoble Alpes, France), Stephen Sobolev (GFZ Potsdam, Germany), and John Valley (University of Wisconsin- Madison, USA).

 This project will investigate two main questions: How has Earth’s chemical composition evolved over time?
-And what (...)
+And what physical (…)

 Read more